 Used wisely, red can draw attention to things often overlooked in a room.
 It can be intriguing, inviting and enticing.
 When you want a statement piece, no other color works just as well as red.

-1. Red Asian master bedroom
+1. Red Asian primary bedroom

-Red walls with black trims wrap this Asian master bedroom with drama and a sense of mystique.
+Red walls with black trims wrap this Asian primary bedroom with drama and a sense of mystique.
 Clean straight lines add a modern flair while the crimson backdrop brings vitality to this roomful of neutrals.

 Colors used with red in this room: Grey, black and brown.